roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 ### Server Entrypoint

-Astro's adapter API attempts to work with any type of host, and gives a flexible way to confirm to the host APIs.
+Astro's adapter API attempts to work with any type of host, and gives a flexible way to conform to the host APIs.

 #### Exports